abdulkerimtozlu/Time-Series-Forecasting-Of-Coronavirus-Cases/README.md

 Facebook Prophet to predict future cases and deaths, to retrieve and organize data.

-2-week prediction was made using the number of cases from January 3, 2020 to the present, and the comparison with the last 2-week data was made using Rmse and Mape error measurement metrics.
+2-week prediction was made using the number of cases from January 3, 2020 to December 30, 2020 and the comparison with the last 2-week data was made using Rmse and Mape error measurement metrics.

 In this project, written in the Python programming language, Pandas library was used to